openeuler-mirror/isula-build/doc/manual_en.md

 $ sudo isula-build manifest annotate --os linux --arch arm64 openeuler:latest localhost:5000/openeuler_aarch64:latest
 ```

-####  inspect: Inspect a manifest list
+#### inspect: Manifest List Inspect

-manifest inspect subcommand is used to inspect manifest list.
-The command is as follows:
+The inspect subcommand of the manifest command is used to query the manifest list.
+The command prototype is as follows:

 ```
 isula-build manifest inspect MANIFEST_LIST